dominiquemongelli/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_references/yamles_types.md

 In the example directory structure above, `AnotherNetService.yaml` is contained inside the `JavaProcess` directory.
 This means that `AnotherNetService` type is a child type of the `JavaProcess` type.

 {{% pageinfo color="primary" %}}
 When adding a new custom entity type, the parent entity type of your custom type may not yet have any child entity types.
 In this case, create a new directory named the same as the parent type name (without `.yaml` extension) at the same level as the parent type YAML file.
-You can then put your new custom entity type YAML file in the newly created directory
+You can then put your new custom entity type YAML file in the newly created directory.
 {{% /pageinfo %}}

 {{% pageinfo color="primary" %}}